 Here, we’ll show you seven super easy ways to share files between two Mac computers.
 Each is simple in its own way.
 So, the one you choose can depend on the confidentiality of the document, access to the services, or pure preference.

-We’ve covered different ways for finding and displaying the full path of a file.
+We’ve covered different ways of finding and displaying the full path of a file.
 Here, we’ll round up those methods for you and include a couple more.
-So the next time you need the path name of a file or folder on your Mac, you can use whichever is easiest or most comfortable for you.
+So the next time you need the pathname of a file or folder on your Mac, you can use whichever is easiest or most comfortable for you.